cemenenkoff/pythonomicon/README.md

 # 1. Introduction (to the Job Market)
 ![logo](img/data-circles.png)

-***This repository is for STEM graduates who want to become software professionals.*** It's designed for those who excel in math, statistics, or data analysis but have knowledge gaps in software engineering.
-If you're great academically, but struggle with coding, this repo is perfect for you, no matter what data-based job you're aiming for.
+***This repository is for STEM graduates who want to become software professionals.*** It's designed for those who excel in science, statistics, or data analysis but have knowledge gaps in software engineering.
+If you're great academically but less great with coding, this repo is perfect for you no matter what data-based job you're aiming for.

 <!-- TOC --><a name="11-background"></a>
 ## 1.1 Background
-When I graduated in math and physics, I had only worked with [Python](https://www.python.org/) in a research setting, and my clunky code was holding me back.
-I needed to shift my thinking to a more computational approach.
-I realized that strong software skills could help solve complex problems.
-I found [Project Euler](projecteuler.net), a website focused on solving progressively challenging math problems with code, and thought it was the perfect place to start.
-Later, I found [LeetCode](https://leetcode.com/) was also crucial for improving.
+After graduating with degrees in math and physics, I had only used [Python](https://www.python.org/) in a research setting.
+My clunky code was holding me back.
+I needed to adopt a more computational approach to break new ground (e.g. a one-month runtime is unreasonable).
+I realized that deepening my understanding of software principles was key to solving more complex numerical problems.
+I then discovered [Project Euler](projecteuler.net), a website focused on solving progressively challenging math problems with code.
+It was the perfect place to start.
+Later, I found that [LeetCode](https://leetcode.com/) was also crucial for improving, as it reinforces coding with efficient, industry-standard data structures.

 <!-- TOC --><a name="12-purpose"></a>
 ## 1.2 Purpose
-After six years as a professional developer, I've revisited this practice repository to enhance it with tools, tips, and tutorials that I wish I had when starting out.
+After six years as a professional developer, I've returned to this practice repo and enhanced it with tools, tips, and tutorials I wish I'd have been given starting out.
 This repository covers the essentials of ***interfacing with the computer as a software developer*** while practicing with [LeetCode](https://leetcode.com/) and [Project Euler](projecteuler.net).
 It's designed to help you improve your computer skills, especially if you have a strong math background.

 Please note, this repository does *not* focus on creating elaborate data science projects or complex machine learning models.
 Instead, it emphasizes the engineering principles and efficient data structures essential for developing robust, high-performance software.

 <!-- TOC --><a name="2-environment-setup"></a>
 # 2. Environment Setup <img height=20 src="img/windows-logo.png" style="vertical-align: bottom;"/>
 If you've used [R](https://www.r-project.org/) or [Python](https://www.python.org/) in research, you may have used [Anaconda](https://www.anaconda.com/) to simplify setup and package installation to jump right into coding.
-Staying in this tutorial zone limits our growth and ability to push to production.
+Staying in this tutorial zone limits your growth and ability to **push to production**.
 Learning to set up Python and interact with your computer's filesystem is crucial foundational knowledge, even if it's frustrating at first.

 <!-- TOC --><a name="21-python"></a>
 ## 2.1 Python <img height=20 src="img/python-logo.webp" style="vertical-align: bottom;"/>